linode/docs/docs/websites/cms/cpanel-on-centos-6-5.md

 Should you wish to provide DNS services, you'll need to add A records for your nameservers in your WHM as described in the [DNS on cPanel guide](https://library.linode.com/web-applications/control-panels/cpanel/dns-on-cpanel#sph_nameserver-records).

-If you plan to use a domain name for your nameservers that you will also be hosting a DNS service for, then you'll need to ask your domain name registrar to create [DNS glue records](http://en.wikipedia.org/wiki/Domain_Name_System#Circular_dependencies_and_glue_records) based on your Linode's IP addresses before proceeding.
+If you plan to use a domain name for your nameservers that you will also be hosting DNS services for, then you'll need to ask your domain name registrar to create [DNS glue records](http://en.wikipedia.org/wiki/Domain_Name_System#Circular_dependencies_and_glue_records) based on your Linode's IP addresses before proceeding.

 # Basic System Configuration